bmiftah/DSP_Person_ReID/README.md

 Python 3.6, Pytorch 2.0
 ## Training the model
-use the below command to pass comman line argument to the main.py , inlcuding dataset path , and other parameters !python main.py -d market -b 48 -j 4 --epochs 50 --log logs/market/ --combine-trainval --step-size 40 --data-dir Market-1501
+use the below command to pass comman line argument to the main.py , inlcuding dataset path , and other parameters

+!python main.py -d market -b 48 -j 4 --epochs 50 --log logs/market/ --combine-trainval --step-size 40 --data-dir Market-1501

+## Extracting feature map
+To extract feature map.
+Run    .
+Note that image from which you want to extract feature need to be converted to .npy array before passed on to the extractor. see more on the file
 ## Dataset
 ![Market-1501](https://pan.baidu.com/s/1qlCJEdEY7UueGL-VdhH6xw) use password 1ir5 ( I give full credit to the  authors of the paper entitled "Parameter-Free Spatial Attention Network for Person Re-Identification" for availing the data and I am using the same location as mention in thier repo ![here] (https://github.com/XiongDei/Spatial-Attention)
 ## Ablation Study - sample feature